Vincentvanleeuwen/Vincentvanleeuwen/README.md

 ### Hi there 👋

+I'm a JavaScript Developer that creates websites, webapps and apps for the web!
+I'm currently doing my Bachelors Communication & Multimedia Design at the Amsterdam University of Applied Sciences.
+Here I'm taught to look at the web from the angle of a UX Designer.
+I strive for accessibility for everyone.

+Look through my projects to see what I've created, examples of libraries used:
+- Vue.js
+- Nuxt
+- Socket IO
+- Node
+- Express
+- MongoDB
+- and many more..!

 <!--
 **Vincentvanleeuwen/Vincentvanleeuwen** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.